rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-And second, you have to add two resolvers for Apollo Server to match the two new top level queries:
+Second, you have to add two resolvers for Apollo Server to match the two new top level queries:

 {{< highlight javascript "hl_lines=1 2 3 4 5 6 7 8 9 10 23 24 25 26 27 28" >}}
 let messages = {